wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

 Custom changes to the ruleset must be done within files in the  ``/var/ossec/etc/rules/`` folder.
 To change a default rule, then the ``overwrite="yes"`` option must be used when declaring the rule.

-In this lab you will raise the severity level of a specific rule in the Wazuh Ruleset.
+In this lab, you will raise the severity level of a specific rule in the Wazuh Ruleset.
 This can be achieved using the web interface or directly editing the files on the Wazuh Manager.

 Using the Wazuh dashboard
 -------------------------